Liberalisation

 ESB

 Until recently, the Irish electricity sector has been dominated by state sponsored body, Electricity Supply Board.
-The ESB is a publicly-owned corporation.
-ESB was established in 1927 as a statutory corporation in the Republic of Ireland and the majority of shares are held by the Irish Government.
+The ESB is a publicly owned corporation.
+ESB was established in 1927 as a statutory corporation in the Republic of Ireland, and the majority of shares are held by the Irish Government.

-The Board was a monopoly or near monopoly supplier of electricity in Ireland from its establishment in the 1920s until liberalisation of the electricity market and certain EU directives in the 1990s.
+The Board was a monopoly or near monopoly supplier of electricity in Ireland from its establishment in the 1920s until the liberalisation of the electricity market and certain EU directives in the 1990s.

 The transmission function has been transferred to EirGrid as of 2006.
 ESB Networks is the distribution system operator.

 Electric Ireland is the retail division of ESB (Electricity Supply Board).
-Previously known as ESB Customer Supply and ESB Independent Energy, the retail division of ESB has been rebranded to Electric Ireland in 2012.
+Previously known as ESB Customer Supply and ESB Independent Energy, the retail division of ESB was rebranded to Electric Ireland in 2012.
 Recognised as Ireland’s leading energy provider, Electric Ireland supplies electricity, gas and energy services to over 1.2 million households and 95,000 businesses in the Republic of Ireland and Northern Ireland.

 Devesting

 In 2007, the ESB and the Commission for Energy Regulation entered an “Asset Strategy Agreement.”
-It was designed to address the dominant position of ESB by purporting competition and maintaining security of supply.
+It was designed to address the dominant position of ESB by purporting competition and maintaining the security of supply.

 Under the agreement ESB was required to divest itself of 1300 megawatts of mid-merit plant and 200 megawatts peaking capacity on the phase basis of 2010.
-It must make sites available to other interested in entering the markets.
+It must make sites available to others interested in entering the markets.
 As part of this agreement, ESB was authorised to build 430 megawatts at Aghada, County Cork.

 On 6 July 2010, Viridian agreed to sell Northern Ireland Electricity – including NIE Powerteam, but excluding NIE Energy – to the Electricity Supply Board in the Republic of Ireland.
 The acquisition was completed in December 2010.